The Integrated Research Training Group (IRTG-IMPM) is designed to meet the following fundamental guidelines:

 - Foster international mobility and communication with an international expert community

 - Support doctoral researchers in becoming independent researchers at the earliest stage possible

 All doctoral researchers of the SFB 1313 are members of IRTG-IMPM and all doctoral researchers of the University of Stuttgart and the international partners working in the field of porous media are invited to join IRTG-IMPM.
-You will find more information on how to apply here.
+You can find more information on how to apply here.